Festivals of Snow and Ice

 03/02/2021 Sapporo – Otaru – Sapporo (BLD)

 After breakfast we depart for Otaru, a beautifully preserved fishing town known for its herring mansions that date back to the 19th century.
 Here we enjoy a city tour including the Otaru canal and Music Box Museum.
 In the afternoon we visit the famous Sapporo beer museum.

 The first Sapporo Snow Festival was held in Odori Park in 1950, with only six snow statues made by local high-school students.
 Since then the Snow Festival has greatly expanded, gaining worldwide recognition.
 In 1974, the International Snow Sculpture Contest started as part of the Snow Festival with many overseas nations, including those that never receive snow, competing in the contest every year.
 Over the next seven days, two million people will visit Sapporo’s Snow Festival.
 After breakfast we visit Odori Park to see the snow sculptures spread across several blocks of this central part of the city.
 In the afternoon we visit the Olympic ski site.
 Taking a cable car to the top of the mountain, we witness first-hand the breathtaking height of the ski jump.
 The view from the mountains back to Sapporo provides a fantastic panorama.

-After an early breakfast we transfer to the hotel for our flight to Osaka.
+After an early breakfast we transfer to the airport for our flight to Harbin.

 Depart Hiroshima China Air MU 294, 09.15

 Arrive Harbin 15.00

 On our arrival in Harbin we transfer to our hotel.
 This evening we enjoy a traditional hotpot dinner in the hotel’s Ice Palace Room.